CESNET/dp3/docs/modules.md

 Receives eid and Task, may return new DataPointTasks.

-The callback is registered using the [`register_on_entity_creation_hook`][dp3.common.callback_registrar.CallbackRegistrar.register_on_entity_creation_hook] method.
+Callbacks which are called once when an entity is created are registered using the [`register_on_entity_creation_hook`][dp3.common.callback_registrar.CallbackRegistrar.register_on_entity_creation_hook] method.
 Required signature is `Callable[[str, DataPointTask], list[DataPointTask]]`.